Chandrakant Pandav

 Dr. Chandrakant S. Pandav is an Indian doctor who works on combating the iodine deficiency disorders.
 He is one of the founding members and regional coordinators for South Asia of International Council for Control of Iodine Deficiency Disorders (IDD).
 He played a crucial role in the iodisation of salt in India, which has earned him the title of "The Iodine Man of India".

 Biography

-Dr. Pandav completed his MBBS and MD in Community Medicine from All India Institutes of Medical Sciences, and received his M.Sc with specialization in Health Economics, Clinical Epidemiology and Biostatistics from McMaster University in Hamilton, Ontario.
+Dr. Pandav completed his MBBS and MD in Community Medicine from All India Institutes of Medical Sciences, and received his M.Sc. with specialization in Health Economics, Clinical Epidemiology and Biostatistics from McMaster University in Hamilton, Ontario.
 He is a former professor and Head, Centre for Community Medicine(CCM),All India Institute of Medical Sciences(AIIMS),New Delhi.
 He has travelled over 60 countries.
 He has special interests in Music Therapy.

 Dr. Pandav has been WHO and UNICEF consultant on iodine deficiency disorders since 1983.
-He was President of Indian Public Health Association from 2010-2013.
+He was President of Indian Public Health Association from 2010 to 2013.